JasonVolkoff/Questing-Flask/README.md

 POSTGRES_DATABASE_NAME = 'questingdb'
 ```

+# Setting up local database

+Questing uses PostgreSQL with Flask-Migrate to handle the migration repository.
+You may be familiar with
+`flask run` as a sub-command for flask. `flask db` is a sub-command for Flask-Migrate.

+-   When first pulling the repo, you'll have the migration scripts already present in `./backend/migrations/alembic.ini`
+-   This script is used to create the database tables which are reflected by the models in `./backend/models`
+-   You'll next want to run this script using `flask db upgrade` to create the tables in your local DB.
+-   If you pull a branch from remote with new/update models, you'll run the update command again.
+-   If you make changes to any of the models, before pushing to remote you _must_ run the following command:
+    `flask db migrate`
+    -   This will generate the necessary scripts in your `alembic.ini` file so that everyone's local database will be the same.

 # GIT Workflow

 The most up-to-date and stable branch should _always_ be Master. _Never_ commit directly to master, only approved/reviewed merges.